ImranHuhn/AzureIntro/README.md

 <h2>All Resources Section</h2>

-<p><b>Description: </b>The "All Resources" section in Azure is like a giant library where you can find every book you own.
+<b>Description: </b>The "All Resources" section in Azure is like a giant library where you can find every book you own.
 This section lists all the different parts of your projects, like virtual machines, databases, and storage accounts, in one place.
 It makes it easy to search for, view, and manage any resource you have, no matter which project it belongs to.
 You can quickly see important details about each resource, like its status and location.
-It's like having a super-organized bookshelf where you can always find the exact book you need.</p>
+It's like having a super-organized bookshelf where you can always find the exact book you need.

-<p><b>Goal: </b> Become familiar with "All resources."</p>
+<b>Goal: </b> Become familiar with "All resources."

-- <p>How do we navigate to "All resources"?</p>
+- How do we navigate to "All resources"?
-- <p>How can we verify we are in "All resources"?</p>
+- How can we verify we are in "All resources"?
-- <p>What buttons are included in "All resources"?</p>
+- What buttons are included in "All resources"?
-- <p>What sections are found in "All resources"?</p>
+- What sections are found in "All resources"?

 ![01_allresources](https://github.com/ImranHuhn/AzureIntro/assets/52342912/6673754a-313d-4dd0-ad21-ad86466b2259)